 - Armed home invasion, stabbing death of occupant

-- Beating death with tree limb
+- Beating death

 - Stabbing death while intoxicated

 In Rhode Island, the State will charge "murder" which actually encompasses first-degree murder, second-degree murder and manslaughter.